Daily COVID-19 update: Daily deaths break another record; 41 new cases in Freeborn County - Albert Lea Tribune

 Across the state, 7,877 new cases were reported, increasing the state’s cumulative total to 249,906.
 Of that total, more than 50,000 were still considered active cases.

-Freeborn County reported 41 new cases and has now had 1,235 total cases.
+Freeborn County reported 41 new cases and has now had 1,235 total cases, of which 263 are considered active cases and 10 people are hospitalized.
+The Department of Health listed the county’s positivity rate at 5.2%.

+The Freeborn County Public Health Department stated the new cases include the following:

 The following are updates on other area counties: